tal-sitton/Seret-Indexer/README.md

 # Seret Indexer

-Seret Indexer is a Python-based web scraping and search project that fetches movie data from [seret.co.il](https://www.seret.co.il) and indexes it into Elasticsearch for offline and efficient searching.
+Seret Indexer is a Python-based web scraping and search project that fetches movie data from [seret.co.il](https://www.seret.co.il) and from [edb.co.il](https://edb.co.il/) and indexes it into Elasticsearch for offline and efficient searching.

 It uses Github Actions to run the indexer periodically and save the data to Docker images.